f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab4.rst

 ..
 NOTE:: Leave all other fields using the default values.

-**Navigation:** Click Update
+Click **Update**.

-From the jump host, validate the behavior of the policy and the associated rule list.
+From the jump host, we will now validate the behavior of the policy and the associated rule list.

 Again, from the desktop, launch Cywin Terminal to allow us to specify the source IP address.
 This is done by leveraging an iRule which SNAT's the source IP to match the X-Forwarded-For header.
 This iRule is applied to *EXT_VIP_10_1_10_30*.

+First, let's send a request from the IP address we allowed via firewall rule.

 .. code-block:: console

    curl -k https://10.1.10.30/ -H 'Host:site2.com' -H 'X-Forwarded-For: 172.16.99.5'

+Next, try the same request from an IP address that is not in the accept rule.
+This should fail.

 .. code-block:: console

    curl -k https://10.1.10.30/ -H 'Host:site2.com' -H 'X-Forwarded-For: 172.16.99.7'

-..
-NOTE:: This is expected to fail
+Review the logs in the BIG-IP and see that the traffic was dropped and logged.

 This concludes Module 1 - Lab 4.
 Click **Next** to continue.

 .. |image256| image:: _images/class2/image256.png